 The CMS is in the midst of the largest regulatory overhaul for nursing homes since 1991.
 The agency unveiled the 403-page regulation overhaul on July 13 at the White House Conference on Aging.
 The CMS is expected to finalize proposed regulations by September.

-If your elderly loved ones have suffered nursing home abuse , contact the West Virginia nursing home abuse attorneys at The Bell Law Firm today.
+If your elderly loved ones have suffered nursing home abuse , contact the West Virginia nursing home abuse attorneys at Stewart Bell, PLLC today.
 Our caring attorneys will help you secure the maximum compensation you are entitled.